SIMD-vectorized implicit symplectic integrators can outperform explicit ones: Numerical experiments

 \section{Numerical experiments}

-We compare the performance of IRKGL16-SIMD with several state-of-the-art explicit symplectic integrators for the high-precision integration of non-stiff Hamiltonian systems using constant step size.
+We compare the performance of IRKGL16 with several state-of-the-art explicit symplectic integrators for the high-precision integration of non-stiff Hamiltonian systems using constant step size.
 A range of representative examples is considered to assess both accuracy and efficiency.

+It is well known~\cite{Hairer2006} that, for long-term integrations, it is advisable to apply some form of improved summation (e.g., Kahan’s compensated summation~\cite{Kahan1965}) in (\ref{eq:yn2}) to prevent excessive accumulation of roundoff errors.
+The idea is to increase the accuracy of the sum by representing each component of $y_n$ (for $n \geq 0$) as the sum of two floating-point numbers while representing each component of the update $\sum_{i=1}^{n} L_{n,i}$ (expected to be of relatively smaller size) as a floating-point number.
+In IRKGL16, we employ Julia’s \verb|Base.TwicePrecision| for this purpose, which provides greater accuracy (though at higher computational cost) than Kahan’s compensated summation.

-Some of the explicit symplectic integrators used in the comparison are available through the Julia language's \texttt{DifferentialEquations.jl} suite \cite{Rackauckas2017}.
-However, for consistency and fair benchmarking, we have implemented all the reference integrators described in the previous section.
-We verified that, for the problems considered, our implementations of the splitting methods are at least as efficient as---and often more so than---those available in \texttt{DifferentialEquations.jl}.
+Some of the explicit symplectic integrators used in our comparison are available through the Julia \texttt{DifferentialEquations.jl} suite~\cite{Rackauckas2017}, but no compensated summation is applied there.
+For consistency and fair benchmarking, we implemented in Julia all the reference integrators described in the previous section using (optionally) Kahan’s compensated summation.
+We verified that, for the problems considered, our implementations of the splitting methods are at least as efficient as (and often more efficient than) the implementations in \texttt{DifferentialEquations.jl} when both are used without compensated summation.

-The source code for the integrators, along with all Jupyter notebooks used to generate the numerical results, is publicly available at: \url{https://github.com/mikelehu/Implicit_symplectic_can_outperform_explicit_symplectic}.
+The source code for the integrators, as well as all Jupyter notebooks used to reproduce the numerical results, is publicly available in the repository associated with this article~\cite{supplementary_code}.

-All numerical experiments were conducted on an 11th Gen Intel Core i7-11850H processor (2.5 GHz, 16 threads), a CPU equipped with 512-bit SIMD registers.
-We used the long-term support (LTS) stable release of Julia version 1.10.7 (November 26, 2024) for all tests.
-To optimize SIMD performance, Julia was launched from the terminal with bounds checking disabled using the flag \texttt{--check-bounds=no}.
+All numerical experiments were conducted on an 11th Gen Intel Core i7-11850H processor (2.5 GHz, 16 threads) equipped with 512-bit SIMD registers.
+We used the long-term support (LTS) stable release of Julia v1.10.10 (June 27, 2025) for all tests.